aesthetic-suite/framework/docs/development/component-styles.md

 ## Using tokens

-Manually writing style objects over and over can be tiresome, especially when you need to reuse specific values (font sizes, spacing, etc) across many components.
-Aesthetic solves this through its robust [design system](../design/about.md), which is a hard requirement as it powers all reusability.
+Manually writing style objects over and over can be tiresome, especially when you need to reuse consistent values (font sizes, spacing, etc) across many components.
+Aesthetic solves this through its robust [design system](../design/about.md), which is a _hard requirement_ as it powers all reusability.
 To make use of this, the design system must be compiled into JavaScript/TypeScript based [design tokens](../tokens/about.md).